-1. See Department of Music Handbook

-2. Students will register for AMR rather than AMU in their recital semester.

-3. Students may satisfy the language requirement with transfer credit in German or Italian.

-4. Performing Arts Electives include (a) secondary ensembles that do not meet other degree requirements, (b) applied lessons that do not meet other degree requirements, (c) HHP 209, MUS 469, TA 100, TA 101, TA 130, TA 131, TA 225, TA 226, TA 227, TA 228, TA 432.
+- 1. See Department of Music Handbook - 2.
+Students will register for AMR rather than AMU in their recital semester. - 3.
+Students may satisfy the language requirement with transfer credit in German or Italian. - 4.
+Performing Arts Electives include (a) secondary ensembles that do not meet other degree requirements, (b) applied lessons that do not meet other degree requirements, (c) HHP 209, MUS 469, TA 100, TA 101, TA 130, TA 225, TA 226, TA 227, TA 228.
 Additional courses may be substituted, with approval of the major advisor and Department Chair.
+Instrumental performance majors typically take three semesters of MUS 150 Marching Band to partially fulfill this requirement. - 5.
+Organ majors only.
+The service playing courses (MUS 335, 336) will decrease the number of music elective hours required by two (2).